 Selected portions of the poetical literature of the Old Testament.
 Attention is given to the moral and religious values to be gained from the study of Job, Psalms, Proverbs, Ecclesiastes, and the Song of Solomon.
 (Text course.)

 Techniques of personal evangelism.
 Attention is given to preparation for campaigns as well as to personal evangelism in the local church.

 An introduction to the basic principles that are needed in creating a happy and successful marriage and family life.
-A biblical perspective is used to consider such topics as sex roles, dating, marriageability, mixed marriages, engagement, sex adjustment, in-law adjustment, financial adjustment, life insurance, divorce, reproduction, family planning, and child rearing.
-Same as FAM/SOC 230.
+A Biblical perspective is used to consider such topics as sex roles, dating, marriageability, mixed marriages, engagement, sex adjustment, in-law adjustment, financial adjustment, life insurance, divorce, reproduction, family planning, and child rearing.
+Same as FAM 230.